-The 2022 - 2023 school year will be Aaron Sparks' 23rd year as an educator.
-He is a 1993 Graduate of Cullman High School.
+The 2023 - 2024 school year will be Aaron Sparks' 24th year as an educator.
+He is a 1993 graduate of Cullman High School.
 He earned his bachelor’s degree from Athens State University in 1999, his master’s degree in Educational Leadership and Administration from University of Alabama in 2005.
 Mr. Sparks also earned his Educational Specialist degree in Instructional Leadership at The University of West Alabama.

 Mr. Sparks began teaching and coaching for Cullman City Schools in 2000 before moving to Cullman High School in 2004.
 In 2012, Mr. Sparks became the administrator at the Cullman Alternative School.
 In addition to teaching social science, he has served as an assistant football coach, assistant baseball coach, assistant soccer coach, and head softball coach for Cullman City Schools.

 Mr. Sparks is the proud father of three girls.
 Twins, Harper and Parker, and Lily Katherine are students in Cullman City Schools.